Kohl’s roars back in Q1, but 2021 outlook spooks Wall Street

-NEW YORK (AP) — Kohl’s raised its financial outlook for the year after a solid rebound in the first quarter from the devastating impact of the pandemic.
+NEW YORK (AP) — Kohl’s raised its financial outlook for the year on Thursday, after a solid rebound in the first quarter from the devastating impact of the pandemic.

-But those raised expectations fell short of what many industry analysts had been expecting and shares plunged 12% Thursday.
+But those raised expectations fell short of what many industry analysts had been projecting and shares plunged nearly 11% Thursday.
+During a conference call, Kohl’s explained that it it took into account logjams at ports and inflationary pressures in wages that could increase costs in the second half of the year.

+Kohl’s is trying to manage supply chain issues by adding more drivers and increasing frequency of store deliveries.

 More shoppers came back to shop in stores as COVID-19 vaccinations become more common and Kohl’s bounced back to a profit after the chain, based in Menomonee Fall, Wisconsin, lost money last year when it was forced close its doors along with thousands of other retailers.